 About me

-I study the human side of discovery, with the hope of understanding and improving science.
+My research broadly concerns the human side of innovation, with the hope of understanding and improving science.
 I often make use of massive datasets, computational techniques, and social theory.
 So far, my work has touched on disagreement, institutional mobility, bias in science, and more.

-Previously, I worked as a Data Scientist with Digital Science to develop tools and deliver analysis to support decision making in funding agencies.
+Previously, I was a research assistant professor at the Network Science Institute at Northeastern University.
+Prior to this I worked as a Data Scientist with Digital Science to develop tools and deliver analysis to support decision making in funding agencies.
 I was also postdoctoral research associate working at the Center for Complex Network Research with Albert-László Barabási.
 I studied for my Ph.D in Informatics at Indiana University Bloomington, where I wrote my dissertation “Embracing Complexity in the Science of Science” under the amazing mentorship of Dr. Cassidy Sugimoto and Dr. Yong-Yeol Ahn.
 I am also an alumni of the Santa Fe Institute’s Complex Systems Summer School and Graduate Workshop of Computational Social Science.

 When not working, I enjoy running, cooking, traveling, reading (especially science fiction), and spending time with my wonderful wife and daughter.